piecepackr/piecepackr_site/content/Docs/ppn.rst

     - rank with ``r#;`` ( ``#`` a number starting with 0)
     - angle with ``a#;`` ( ``#`` degrees)
     - reserve ``x#;`` and ``y#;`` for possible expressing 3d-tilt in far future
-    - put game system at end (default assume piecepack)
+    - put expansion or game system at end (default assume "piecepack")

       + can contain letters numbers and underscore but can't be a single character plus number